Streampunk/macadam/README.md

 Many more properties are shown as the object contains a list of all the current known properties for all DeckLink hardware.

 Some properties are _undefined_ meaning that a call to get the configuration parameter failed for this device.
 Others are _null_ which means that the configuration parameter is understood but not implemented for this hardware.
-Other properties include integer and floating point numbers, multi-part flags, strings and enumerations.
+Other properties include values that are integer and floating point numbers, multi-part flags, strings and enumerations.

 The enumerations tend to appear as a large integer value, e.g. `videoOutputMode` has value `1853125475`.
 In this example, the enumeration value is defined as a constant in macadam [index.js](./index.js) called `bmdModeNTSC`.
 The number is a representation of a four character ASCII string that can be printed using function `intToBMCode()`, for example in the REPL: